gearnode/erl-imf/doc/handbook.md

   value is a list of [message id](#types).

 **Informational Fields:**
-- `subject`: the topic of the message.
+- `subject`: The topic of the message.
 The value is an [unstructured field](#types).
 - `comments`: Comments on the text of the body message.
 The value is an [unstructured field](#types)